shyim/shyim.me/content/blog/how-to-build-shopware-extension-assets-faster.md

 So when our extension is already isolated from the Administration itself, and we use anything from the `Shopware` global object, can we just use a different bundler?

-## Combing ESBuild with shopware-cli
+## Combining ESBuild with shopware-cli

 [ESBuild](https://esbuild.github.io/) is a fast bundler written in Go, and [shopware-cli](https://github.com/FriendsOfShopware/shopware-cli/) itself is also written in Go.
 So let's combine these tools to integrate them directly into shopware-cli instead of installing other stuff.